42Bastian/rmac/rmac.rst

 Things You Should Be Aware Of
 '''''''''''''''''''''''''''''
-MADMAC is a one pass assembler.
+RMAC is a one pass assembler.
 This means that it gets all of its work done by reading each source file exactly once and then "back-patching" to fix up forward references.
 This one-pass nature is usually transparent to the programmer, with the following important exceptions: